 Best books for kids who love scary stories

-It's 'Poirot meets Potter' in the Waterstones' Book of the Month for October 2018, a locked-room murder mystery that's full of magic and intrigue.
+It's 'Poirot meets Potter' in a locked-room murder mystery that's full of magic and intrigue.
 Be prepared for non-stop reading as you try to solve clues in this who-dunnit, a surefire winner that's atmospheric, spooky and definitely not just for Halloween reading.

 First lines are written to entice you in to a book and there aren't many better than the first line of The Graveyard Book: